 The Senior Indenture establishes a Debt Service Reserve Fund and provides that a special account within the Debt Service Reserve Fund may be created with respect to each series of Debt Service Reserve Fund Bonds issued under the Senior Indenture and any Supplemental Indenture.
-(The Series A of 2020 Bonds are not "Debt Service Reserve Fund Bonds.")
+(The 2020B Bonds are "Debt Service Reserve Fund Bonds.")